abinit/abinit/INSTALL_CentOS.md

 __Download ABINIT__.

-For normal users, it is advised to get the newest version from our [website](https://www.abinit.org/packages) (replace 9.0.4 by the newest version available).
+For normal users, it is advised to get the latest stable version from our [website](https://www.abinit.org/packages) (replace 9.0.4 by the newest version available).

 ```sh